tylerdmace/mumblestumble/README.md

 An experimental mimblewimble implementation written in Golang

 ## Tech Overview
 Unlike both Grin and Beam, Mumblestumble uses Curve25519 primitives in place of secp256k1.
+Documentation can be found [here](doc/README.md).

 ## Building